 Maintenance, Groundskeeping, Animal Caretaker

 For nearly two decades, Francis has been tireless in his devotion to the Art Barn grounds and its many animal residents.
+Francis plants our sunflowers and vegetable garden, making sure everything blooms at just the right time.
 He can be seen all times of day in any weather tending to the property both indoors and out.

 Alice is an artist and designer with a Bachelor of Arts Degree from PNC.
 She has worked extensively in local community theater teaching and directing children in acting, music, and expression.
 Alice enjoys working with children helping them open their minds to the limitless possibilities of personal expression through art.
 Alice lives with her husband and three children in Michigan City, Indiana.

 Adult Watercolor Instructor